dww100/nc3rs-r-tutorial/docs/intro.md

 `?print`

-You will then see more information in the **Help** tab on the function in the bottom right pane in R Studio.
+Information on the function will be shown in the **Help** tab of the bottom right pane in *R Studio*.
-This is a tab in the pane which initially held the **Files** - this can easily be recovered from tab menu there.
+You can get return to the **Files** information at any time from the tab list.